Hugo Andreae explains why the Sunseeker Superhawk 55 is one the most hotly anticipated new boats of 2023...

 Although a taller, beamier, more luxurious iteration of the famous Superhawk name, as befits today’s more accommodation-hungry market, its performance heritage is clear.

-That long, lean profile, the wraparound glazing with a complex double-curved windscreen and a dominant new central helm position flanked by two navigators’ seats speaks volumes about its sporting intent.
+That long, lean profile, the wraparound glazing with a complex double-curved windscreen and a dominant new central helm position flanked by two navigators’ seats (another first for Sunseeker) speaks volumes about its sporting intent.

 We particularly like the pantograph doors in the sidescreens that connect the cockpit to the side-decks.
 And check out those neat Union Jack homages in the transom gates and skylights under the windscreen.